jangofett4/dxvk-switch/README.md

 This repo contains code to compile DXVK Switch application.
 DXVK Switch makes it possible to switch DXVK versions when starting a wine application and revert it back when it closes (without a user interrupt).
 This is originally intended for switching between async and sync versions of the DXVK, so I can run shader heavy games and programs with less stuttering.
 This application only works for Linux systems, support for Windows is not considered yet.
-Also this application is made for a super
+Also this application is quickly put together and buggy mess, don't expect it to work flawlessly for every setup.
+Tested in Arch Linux with Wine staging.

 ## Compilation